Why so much interest in Wyoming LLCs?

 I soon learned that there were several factors making Wyoming LLCs attractive to non-residents.
 Here are the factors:

 1) Secrecy - The Wyoming LLC form provides secrecy for the owners.
-By operation of the Wyoming statutes and rules, a registered agent can form a Wyoming LLC and then transfer it to the purchaser in secret.
+By operation of the Wyoming statutes and rules, a registered agent can form a Wyoming LLC, as an "organizer" and then transfer it to the purchaser in secret.
 The registered agent's name will show up on the public records at the Secretary of State's Office, but the purchaser's name will not show up.
 Unless voluntarily divulged, the Secretary of State's Office will not know the identity of the real purchaser of the LLC.

 There is a rule that requires that the registered agent maintain the name and contact information of a natural person associated with the LLC (i.e. a "contact person").
 However, that information is not voluntarily provided to the Secretary of State's Office, and never provided to the general public.
 The Secretary of State can request that information from the registered agent or learn of it through an audit of the registered agent.
 The information can also be obtained through a subpoena to the registered agent.